 This module will:

-Finally, you will take your remaining modules (to take you up to 120 credits in total for the year) from the following:
+You will take your remaining modules (up to two) from the following:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

 The fees and funding figures below are for 2019 entry.
 If you take a year abroad or year in industry you'll pay a reduced rate of fees for that year.

 We currently ask you to provide your own lab coat which costs around £20.
 Text books and course books are all available in the library or online.
 We do recommend books you might find useful, reading lists are provided to you when you start your modules, but it is not compulsory for you to buy the books.
 You will be given a course textbook by the Department at no additional cost.